 - Home of the Africat Foundation

-- A choice of accommodation from Main Camp, luxury bush camp, one private suite (maximum 4 guests) and one private villa (maximum 12 guests)
+- A choice of accommodation from Plains Camp, Luxury Bush Camp, the Select Private Suite (maximum 4 guests) and the Grand, African Villa (maximum 12 guests)

 - Experience a day in the life of the bushmen

 - Each camp has its own swimming pool, outside and inside fire place and an independent kitchen, restaurant and bar

 - A variety of activities on offer from leopard tracking, observe the welfare work of the Africat Project, rehabilitated cheetah tracking on foot, nature trails, birdwatching and nocturnal hides

 Stay at the Luxury Bush Camp with the front canvas panel rolled up welcoming in the 180 degree bushveld vista.

 The whole trip worked wonderfully smoothly and we felt it was simply the best holiday we have ever been on- which is high praise as we have travelled broadly all over the world.

 - TA, Somerset

 Okonjima has a variety of accommodation on offer to suit everyone.
 The Main camp is the original family homestead and has 14 standard double rooms and 10 view rooms all with views of the bush and three rooms overlooking the waterhole.
 The Luxury Bush camp is more intimate with only twelve luxury African thatched chalets one being a honeymoon suite with outside bathtub.
 The Private Bush Suite has two luxury en suite bedrooms and is the perfect choice of accommodation for a family or group of 4 adults travelling together, with its own private waterhole.
 The ultimate in accommodation and perfect for a large group or family is the The Grand, African Villa.